leonvanbokhorst/pytorch-pixel-art-course/PROGRESS.md

 - Good at breaking down complex operations into simpler parts
 - Shows strong pattern recognition in mathematical concepts
 - Demonstrates curiosity about edge cases (like prime number tensors)
+- Strong ability to visualize mathematical operations
+- Good at understanding the practical applications of mathematical concepts

 ### Recommendations for Future Learning